mecid/mecid.github.io/_posts/2026-06-09-what-is-new-in-swiftui-after-wwdc26.md

 .swipeActionsContainer()
 ```

-Reordering via drag and drop is easier than before with the new reorderContainer view modifier.
-It also works with List, ScrollView, lazy stacks, and custom layouts.
-Just apply the reorderable view modifier and handle the reordering action.
+Reordering via drag and drop is easier than before with the new *reorderContainer* view modifier.
+It also works with *List*, *ScrollView*, lazy stacks, and custom layouts.
+Just apply the *reorderable* view modifier and handle the reordering action.

 ```swift
 struct ContentView: View {